Time Restricted Feeding Improves Digestion and The Microbiome

 Partial fasting itself has many benefits, however, you may combine it with a time-restricted feeding schedule for further digestion and microbiome benefits.
 You may start out with a 12-hour fast during your time-restricted feeding schedule and eat the foods allowed on your chosen partial fasting regiment.

 For example, if you finish dinner at 7 pm, with a 12-hour fast, you can eat breakfast at 7 am.
 You may extend this fasting window to 14 or 16 hours depending on your experience.
 Combining time-restricted feeding and partial fasting may help to prepare for a 24-hour fast or a several-day water fast in the future.
 You may learn more about the benefits of fasting in this article.

 I am super excited to introduce you to the book I have spent the past 18 months putting together.
 It goes into the most recent scientific research and strategies for implementing intermittent and extended fasting into your life.

 I could not be happier with the content in this book that you can review here.
 It is by far the best book on fasting the world has ever seen and I have read them all!
 It is now, my great honor to present this to you and I am deeply appreciative of your support!

 Final Thoughts on Time Restricted Feeding

 Time-restricted feeding is a form of daily intermittent fasting with a limited eating window of 8 to 12 hours.
 One of the top benefits of time-restricted feeding is improving your digestion and microbiome health.
-I recommend that your try time-restricted feeding and watch your digestion improve and your overall health transform over time.
+I recommend that your try TRF and watch your digestion improve and your overall health transform over time.

 If you would like a detailed training on how to implement intermittent and extended fasting strategies check out my Fasting Transformation Quickstart Program.